-Obtain precast/prestressed products from a plant that is currently on the Department's list of Producers with Accepted Quality Control Programs.
-Producers seeking inclusion on the list shall meet the requirements of 105-3.
+Obtain precast/prestressed products from a plant that is currently on the Department's Production Facility Listing.
+Producers seeking inclusion on the list shall meet the requirements of Section 105.

-When the plant's Quality Control Program is suspended, accept responsibility of either obtaining precast/prestressed products from a precast/prestressed concrete plant with an accepted Quality Control Program, or await re-approval of the concrete plant's Quality Control Program.
+When the Producer's Quality Control Program is suspended, accept responsibility of either obtaining precast/prestressed products from a precast/prestressed concrete plant with an accepted Quality Control Program, or await re-approval of the Producer Quality Control Program.
 The Engineer will not allow changes in Contract Time or completion dates as a result of the concrete plant's Quality Control Program suspension.
 Accept responsibility for all delay costs or other costs associated with the plant's Quality Control Program suspension.